 While it is burning you call the attention of the company to the fact that you have not been near your lady since the card was written.
-"Even though the card was read by me," you continue, "it was necessary, for, in order to enable her to read it, you will remember, ladies and gentlemen, that this mystery bases itself on the action of two sights, - my sight first, Miss - second hence we name it the second sight."
+"Even though the card was read by me," you continue, "it was necessary, for, in order to enable her to read it, you will remember, ladies and gentlemen, that this mystery bases itself on the action of two sights, - my sight first, Miss -- second: hence we name it the second sight."

-By this time the card is burned and nothing ashes.
-You then take the ashes in your to pass into the box held by your late the same to read the sentence as she writes with a tray and ask her to place the box on it.
-This is done, and you carry it to the party who has so kindly helped you, and ask him if the seal has been broken.
-His reply must necessarily be in the negative, for it has not been touched.
+By this time the card is burned and nothing remains but the ashes.
+You then take the ashes in your hand and command them to pass into the box held by your lady; at the same time request her to read the sentence as she writes it on the marked card in the box.

-She then is observed to write, tence which was written on t which was written on by the g
+She then is observed to write, and as she writes she reads the sentence which was written on the card you have just burned, and which was written on by the gentleman.